Kingston Brass Faucets Review & Rating Updated: 08/05/22

 The company does not guarantee an exact match among items in Oil Rubbed Bronze.

-The main reason is that Oil-Rubbed Bronze as a finish has not been standardized like chrome or nickel.
+The main reason is that Oil-Rubbed Bronze (ORB) as a finish has not been standardized like chrome or nickel.
 One company's ORB may be very dark while another's is bronzier, so trying to match ORB finishes across two or more manufacturers is a risky business.

 The safest course is to buy faucets, showers, and bath accessories from the same company.